ds2man/ds2man.github.io/_posts/llm&rag/langchain_tools/2025-05-14-LangChain-Tools2.md

 pin: true
 ---

-LangChain offers a wide variety of built-in tools for search, math, web APIs, and more—but sometimes, you need something specific to your use case.
+LangChain offers a wide variety of built-in tools for search, math, web APIs, and more. but sometimes, you need something specific to your use case.
 That’s where **custom tools** come in.

 In this post, we’ll explore what custom tools are, how to create them in LangChain, and when you should consider building your own.